 A Memorial service will be held at 11:00 a.m. on Saturday, February 29, 2020 at the Lehman-Dzendzel Funeral Home in Celina, with the Rev. Barry Burns officiating.
 His remains will be buried in the Dayton National Cemetery, with full Military Honors.
 A Memorial Gathering for receiving visitors will be held from 2 to 8 p.m. on Friday at the Lehman-Dzendzel Funeral Home and friends may also visit an hour before services at the funeral home.
 In lieu of flowers, memorial contributions may be made to Melanoma Research or Breast Cancer Research at the James Cancer Hospital in Columbus, to your own local church, or to the Ottawa-Glandorf High School Band.
 Condolences may be shared on-line at LehmanDzendzelFH.com.

-To plant a tree in memory of Stephen B. Hayes, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Stephen B. Hayes, please visit our floral store.

 Breast Cancer Research at The James Cancer Hospital